-From the onset of the disaster, federal and state agencies have exhibited an unprecedented level of cooperation.
+From the onset of the major disasters of 2008, federal and state agencies have exhibited an unprecedented level of cooperation.
 This coordinated effort has resulted in quick and efficient response and a transparent delivery of services to Hoosiers.

-Early in the disaster period, Governor Daniels initiated a unique approach to recovery in that he ordered all state and federal agencies to set up One-Stop-Shops around the disaster areas.
+Early in the disaster period during DR-1766, Governor Daniels initiated a unique approach to recovery in that he ordered all state and federal agencies to set up One-Stop-Shops around the disaster areas.
 These centers were designed to include appropriate federal, state and volunteer resources so flood victims could initiate all of their recovery efforts at one time.
-This resulted in a quick enrollment of almost all applicants and the quick disbursement of nearly \$130 million in IA ,ONA and SBA loans.
+This resulted in a quick enrollment of almost all applicants and the quick disbursement of nearly \$285 million in IA, ONA and SBA loans.